TrelisResearch/arc-agi-2025/llm-python/README.md

 - **Execution timeout**: Program execution has a 0.5 second timeout for robust evaluation
 - **Function interface**: All programs must define a `transform` function that takes a grid (2D list) and returns the transformed grid
 - **Grid format**: All grids are represented as 2D lists of integers (0-9)
-- **API architecture**: Uses the Chat Completions API for broad compatibility with OpenAI-compatible endpoints
+- **API architecture**: Uses the Chat Completions API for broad compatibility
 - **Cost accuracy**: Uses standard prompt_tokens/completion_tokens for cost calculation
 - **Pixel counting**: Fixed pixel accuracy calculation to include failed executions in totals
 - **Utils organization**: Modular utility functions with comprehensive test coverage